Opening statement from senior management

 We do not consider that we operate in a high-risk sector because of the nature of our business as a technology and analytics provider.

-We ensure all our suppliers adhere to the MSHT Policy.
-We enforce a strict code of compliance and do not tolerate slavery and human trafficking within our supply chains.
-For example, if we find evidence of a failure to comply with MSHT Policy, we will immediately seek to terminate our relationship with the relevant supplier.
+We seek to ensure our suppliers adhere to our regulatory obligations through our contractual arrangements, which includes Modern Slavery and Human Trafficking regulations.
+We do not tolerate slavery and human trafficking within our supply chains.
+For example, if we find evidence of a failure to comply with our policies, we will immediately seek to terminate our relationship with the relevant supplier.

 We invest in educating our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
 Through our training programmes, employees are encouraged to identify and report any potential breaches of the organisational Modern Slavery and Human Trafficking Policy.